KevinDuarte/VideoCapsuleNet/README.md

 To get similar results found in the paper, the pretrained C3D weights are needed (see <code>readme.txt</code>) in the pretrained_weights folder.

+The <code>config.py</code> file contains several hyper-parameters which are useful for training the network.

+## Output File

+During training and testing, metrics are printed to stdout as well as an output*.txt file.
+During training/validation, the losses and accuracies are printed out.
+At test time, the accuracy, f-mAP and v-mAP scores (for many IoU thresholds), and f-AP@IoU=0.5 and v-AP@IoU=0.5 for each class, are printed out.